willymcallister/willymcallister.github.io/_articles/mesh-current.md

 The steps of the Mesh Current Method are,

 * Identify the meshes (the open windows of a circuit).
+Assign a current variable to each mesh, using a consistent direction  (clockwise or counterclockwise).
-* Assign a current variable to each mesh, using a consistent direction  (clockwise or counterclockwise).
+* Solve the easy meshes, the ones that pass through a constant current source.
 * Write Kirchhoff's Voltage Law around each mesh.
   * If one mesh current flows in a resistor, the voltage term goes in as $\text R \, i_{mesh}$.
-  * If two mesh currents flow in *opposite* directions, the voltage goes in as $\text R\,(i_{mesh 1} - i_{mesh 2})$.
+  * If two mesh currents flow in *opposite* directions, the voltage term goes in as $\text R\,(i_{mesh 1} - i_{mesh 2})$.
   * If two mesh currents flow in the *same* direction in a resistor, the voltage goes in as $\text R\,(i_{mesh 1} + i_{mesh 2})$.
-  * Voltage sources go in as voltages.
+  * Voltage sources go in as their voltage value.
-* Solve the resulting system of equations.
+* Solve the system of equations.
-* Solve for individual element currents and voltages using Ohm's Law.
+* Solve for element currents and voltages using Ohm's Law.

 If the circuit is non-planar, or there is a current source shared between two meshes, it's best to use the [Loop Current Method]({{ site.baseurl }}{% link _articles/loop-current.md %}).